 After that, the scenery really got good.

-My family was backpacking the 34-mile (55k) Rockwall Trail in Kootenay National Park, in the vertiginous heart of the Canadian Rockies.
+My family was backpacking the approximately 34-mile (54k) Rockwall Trail in Kootenay National Park, in the vertiginous heart of the Canadian Rockies.
 Well known among Canadian backpackers but less so among Americans and international trekkers, the Rockwall arguably deserves a place on any list of the world’s prettiest trails.
-(I included it among “My 25 Most Scenic Days of Hiking Ever.”)
+(I included it among “My 30 Most Scenic Days of Hiking Ever.”)

 Shopping for new gear?
-Start with the menu of all reviews at this blog on my Gear Reviews page.
+Start with the menu of all reviews at this blog’s Gear Reviews page.

 Now is the time of year to reserve a permit to backpack the Rockwall Trail.
 See my feature story about that trip, “Backpacking the Canadian Rockies: Kootenay’s Rockwall Trail,” for more photos, a video, and trip-planning information.